r00t-3xp10it/hacking-material-books/obfuscation/simple_obfuscation.md

 ---

-      Using rev <<< to reverse the order of the characters in a string
+      Using rev <<< to reverse the order of the characters in a string.
+      Using this technic allow us to writte the syscall's backwards and decode/revert them at run-time execution (auto-exec: |$0 = /bin/bash).

 <br />